 Your first impression of this dessert would be the image of a bunch of seaweed by the green and brown it has.

 One little fact: This drink is actually derived from a traditional sweet in China, the Guangdong region to be exact.
 It includes lotus seeds, dried longans, jujubes, seaweeds cooked separately then mixed together with sugar syrup.

 This creamy dessert is a promotion for Vietnamese avocado before it becomes well-known.

 The ingredients of this dessert include ice cream and avocado smoothies.
 Ice cream can be in the flavor of milk, vanilla, coconut.

 When serving, a layer of avocado smoothies is on the bottom, then one or two balls of ice cream.
 You can top it with a sprinkle of roasted almonds or peanuts.

-Vietnamese flan is quite similar to a Cuban flan cake for the making process.
+This sweet treat is a famous street delight in Saigon (Ho Chi Minh city) and other regions of Vietnam.
+Vietnamese flan is quite similar to a Cuban flan cake in the making process.

 To point out the uniqueness, it could be coconut milk or black coffee to go with it.

 Vietnamese prefer to balance the sweet taste of flan cake with the bitter taste of coffee or fatty coconut milk.